Affiliate links on Android Authority may earn us a commission. Learn more.

-What Dolby Atmos does
+What does Dolby Atmos do?

 Atmos introduces a new height variable to traditional surround sound and changes the way Dolby encodes audio channels.

 In smartphones, Dolby Atmos is a software technology that mixes and filters multi-channel audio for your stereo headphones.
-It retains a 3D sounding experience by using binaural audio techniques.
+It retains a 3D -sounding experience by using binaural audio techniques.